lemenkov/pspp/rust/doc/src/pc+.md

   Set to 0 if the data in the file is not compressed, 1 if the data is compressed with simple bytecode compression.

+  > The corpus contains a mix of compressed and uncompressed files.

 * `uint16 nominal_case_size;`
   Number of data elements per case.
 This is the number of variables, except that long string variables add extra data elements (one for